eirikhanasand/iikg2001/exam/exam21.md

 4. It is deciding whether the users should be allowed to do some actions.

 ## Question 17
-Which of the following properties are provided by public key cryptography?
+Which of the following properties are provided by public key cryptography?<br/>
 NOTE: Wrong choices give negative points

 1. Confidentiality.